fandora-network/docs/docs/develop/network-details/full-node-binaries.md

 ## **Install Binaries**

-Polygon node consists of 2 layers: Heimdall and Bor.
+fandora node consists of 2 layers: Heimdall and Bor.
 Heimdall is a tendermint fork that monitors contracts in parallel with the Ethereum network.
 Bor is basically a Geth fork that generates blocks shuffled by Heimdall nodes.

 Both binaries must be installed and run in the correct order to function properly.